Go Youn-jung: 2019–2021: Beginnings

+In 2020, Go made a cameo in the Netflix original series The School Nurse Files, as Choi Yoo-jin, one of the students.
+That same year, she appeared in the Netflix original series Sweet Home as Park Yu-ri, the caregiver of a terminally-ill senior, An Gil-seob (played by Kim Kap-soo).
+Sweet Home significant global achievement, peaking at number one on Netflix charts in eight Asian countries and number three globally, expanding Go's industry visibility.
+Go and her fellow actresses were praised for breaking stereotypes of female characters.

-In 2021, she starred as Jeon Yeseul in Law School and earned acknowledgment for her portrayal of a law student suffering from dating violence.
-In March 2021, Go was cast in her first film, a South Korean espionage action thriller film titled Hunt.
-The film was by Lee Jung-jae in his feature directorial debut, starring Lee and Jung Woo-sung.
-In April, it was reported that Go would also be making a special appearance in tvN period fantasy series Alchemy of Souls, while on October 29, she was confirmed as part of the cast of the adaptation of Kang Full's webtoon Moving.
+In 2021, Go starred as Jeon Ye-seul in Law School, earning acknowledgment for her portrayal of a law student who suffered dating violence.
+In March 2021, she was cast in her first feature film, a South Korean espionage action thriller film titled Hunt.
+She was reported to be making a special appearance in the tvN period fantasy series Alchemy of Souls, and on October 29, she was confirmed as part of the main cast for the adaptation of Kang Full's webtoon Moving.

-2022–present: Breakthrough roles
+2022–present: Breakthrough and transition to lead roles

-In 2022, Go officially made her film debut with the release of the action thriller Hunt.
-Her performance garnered critical acclaim, leading to her being nominated for Best New Actress at the 31st Buil Film Awards, 58th Grand Bell Awards, 43rd Blue Dragon Film Awards, and 59th Baeksang Arts Awards.
+When the film Hunt had its world premiere at the 2022 Cannes Film Festival in the Midnight Screenings section on May 19, 2022, Go officially made her cinema debut.
+The film was the feature directorial debut of Lee Jung-jae, who also starred in the film alongside Jung Woo-sung.
+Her performance as Joo Yoo-jeong garnered critical acclaim, leading to nominations for Best New Actress at the 31st Buil Film Awards, 58th Grand Bell Awards, 43rd Blue Dragon Film Awards, and 59th Baeksang Arts Awards.

-In June 2022, Go's brief appearance as the skilled assassin Nak-su in Part 1 of tvN period fantasy series Alchemy of Souls was broadcast.
-Later in December, she returned as the female lead in Part 2 of the series, Alchemy of Souls: Light and Shadow, where she portrayed an amnesiac priestess named Jin Bu-yeon and starred alongside Lee Jae-wook.
+In June 2022, Go made a cameo appearance as the skilled assassin Nak-su in Part 1 of the tvN fantasy period drama Alchemy of Souls, written by the Hong sisters.
+She returned in December as the female lead for Part 2, titled Alchemy of Souls: Light and Shadow.
+In this installment, she portrayed Jin Bu-yeon, an amnesiac priestess who enters into a marriage with Jang Uk (played by Lee Jae-wook).

 In 2023, Go starred in two streaming series.
-Moving was broadcast on Disney+ from August 9 to September 20, 2023.
-In the series, Go played the role of Jang Hui-soo, who inherits superpowers from her father Jang Ju-won (Ryu Seung-ryong), who possesses healing abilities and superhuman strength.
-For her portrayal, Go received the Best New Actress Award at the 2023 Asia Contents Awards & Global OTT Awards and the 3rd Blue Dragon Series Awards.
-Death's Game, where she made a special appearance as Lee Ji-su, a novelist in a relationship with Choi Yi-jae (Seo In-guk), was broadcast on TVING in December.
+Moving was broadcast on Disney+ from August 9 to September 20, 2023, where she played Jang Hui-soo, a character who inherits superpowers and possesses healing abilities and superhuman strength.
+For her role, Go received the Best New Actress Award at the 2023 Asia Contents Awards & Global OTT Awards and the 3rd Blue Dragon Series Awards.
+That same year, she made a special appearance in Death's Game which aired on TVING in December.